Quarantine facility and fees

 The Department of Agriculture, Water and the Environment operates one cat and dog post entry quarantine facility in Mickleham (Melbourne, Victoria).

 Fees for government animal quarantine facilities for cats and dogs apply.

 The Post entry quarantine facility administration offices are closed on public holidays and weekends.

-Please be aware that if, in the opinion of the Department of Agriculture and Water Resources, your animal(s) require(s) veterinary attention whilst in quarantine, the department will arrange attendances and any necessary treatments by a private veterinarian on your behalf.
+Please be aware that if, in the opinion of the Department of Agriculture, Water and the Environment, your animal(s) require(s) veterinary attention whilst in quarantine, the department will arrange attendances and any necessary treatments by a private veterinarian on your behalf.
 You will be responsible for the payment of all costs and expenses associated with attendances or treatment by a private veterinarian and must pay all fees due to the private veterinarian prior to the release of your animal(s) from the Quarantine Facility.

 Warning to Importers – Heat Stress Concern